Alright, Wakai-san, I’d like to ask about the overall sound.

 From your point of view, what was the challenge this time with regard to the music?

 The orchestra.
-It wasn’t entirely new because of the Tokyo Software Development Department’s experience with games like Super Mario Galaxy7, but I think this was the first time for EAD in Kyoto to use an orchestra.
+It wasn’t entirely new because of the Iwata Asks - Super Mario Galaxy 27, but I think this was the first time for EAD in Kyoto to use an orchestra.
 7Super Mario Galaxy: A 3D action game released for the Wii console in November 2007.
 The second game in the series, Super Mario Galaxy 2, was released in May 2010 in Japan.

 The Legend of Zelda: Twilight Princess did partially feature orchestral music, but that part was done by the Tokyo Software Development Department, too.